-“This whole movie is about having reverence for African culture and African-American culture,” said the Dayton, Ohio, native, who attended both the University of Cincinnati and Wright State University.
+“This whole movie is about having reverence for African culture and African-American culture,” said the Dayton, Ohio, native, who attended both the University of Cincinnati and Wright State University after graduating from Centerville High School in 1989.

 Beachler also designed Barry Jenkins' Oscar-winning "Moonlight," Don Cheadle's “Miles Ahead” and Beyonce's album tie-in movie “Lemonade."
 But "Black Panther" is special, she said.